ingen0s/quantumfuse/Q-Resinator.md

     }
     ```

 - **Two-Qubit CNOT Gate Sketch:** A **Controlled-NOT (CNOT) gate** flips the state of a "target" qubit if and only if the "control" qubit is in the ∣1⟩ state.
 In our theoretical setup, this means we would only pulse the second quartz plate if the first plate is vibrating.
 The ESP32 would need to perform a sequence of precise operations:

     1. **Read Control Qubit:** The ESP32 would briefly activate the laser interferometer for the first quartz plate.
 It would analyze the interference pattern to theoretically determine if the plate is in the ∣0⟩ or ∣1⟩ state.

     2. **Conditional Pulse:** Based on the measurement, the ESP32 would decide whether to send a pulse to the second quartz plate.

     3. **Perform X-Gate (if necessary):** If the measurement shows the control qubit is in the ∣1⟩ state, the ESP32 would command the AD9850 to send a precise RF pulse (a "pi-pulse") to the second plate, effectively flipping its state.

-CCD Measurement Setup: We would use a camera, like a Sony a7III, to capture the interference pattern from the interferometer.
-The lens would be removed to get the pattern directly on the CCD sensor.
-The camera would then stream the live video data to a computer, where a theoretical AI could be used to analyze the pattern to determine the quantum state.
+- **CCD Measurement Setup:** We would use a camera, like a **Sony a7III**, to capture the interference pattern from the interferometer.
+The lens would be removed to get the pattern directly on the **CCD sensor**.
+The camera would then stream the live video data to a computer, where a theoretical **AI** could be used to analyze the pattern to determine the quantum state.

+---

 ### Final Implementation: Deutsch-Jozsa Algorithm